How Does a Wireless Charger Work?

 Pros and Cons of Wireless Charging

-Now that we’ve explained how wireless charging technology works, we can take a look at its pros and cons:
+Now that we’ve explained how wireless charging works, we can take a look at its pros and cons:

-First, establish that your device has the same wireless charging standard — like Q1 or MagSafe — as your wireless charger.
+One of the benefits of wireless charging is how easy it is.
+First, confirm that your device supports the same wireless charging standard as your wireless charger (like Qi or MagSafe chargers for iPhones).
 Then, simply put your device on the wireless charging surface.
 Charging automatically begins on contact.
+Make sure your device is properly aligned on the surface so you get a full charge.

 Invest in Better Charging & Protection with mophie

-It’s time to find your ideal charger at mophie!
+It’s time to find your ideal charger at Mophie!
 Both wireless chargers and wall chargers have their place and offer you effective charging capabilities.
 Consider your work-and-play lifestyle to determine the power accessories that’ll work best for you.

 Take full advantage of the convenience that wireless charging offers.
 Discover exactly how it works and how it can make your life easier with help from the experts at mophie.